jaykay12/tech/_posts/2020-8-9-recommender-systems-collaborative-flitering.md

 - Memory-based approaches
 Algorithms in which statistical techniques are applied to the entire dataset to calculate the predictions.

-    - User-Based Collaborative Filtering (_Will be discussed in detail_)
+    - User-Based Collaborative Filtering
-    - Item-Based Collaborative Filtering (_Will be discussed in detail_)
+    - Item-Based Collaborative Filtering

-- Model-based approaches which involve a step to reduce or compress the large but sparse user-item matrix.
+- `Model-based approaches` which involve a step to reduce or compress the large but sparse user-item matrix.
 For sparse matrix, Dimensionality Reduction is used & achieved using Matrix factorization, Autoencoders, Single Value decompositions etc.

-**<ins>User-Based Collaborative Filtering:<ins>**
+**User-Based Collaborative Filtering:**

 To find the rating **R** that a user **U** would give to an item **I**, the approach includes: